Every Autumn

 form feathered swirls, sharp and precise.

-And on cold nights, Jack frost maintains
+And on cold nights, Jack Frost maintains

 crystals of ice etched on glass panes.

-The trees stand bare, stripped of their leaves
+The trees stand bare, stripped of their leaves;

-Autumn breezes acting like thieves.
+Autumn breezes morph into thieves.

 And with naked limbs everywhere,